A fantastic and easy cherry crostini appetizer for a party!

 - 2 cup cherries, pitted and sliced

-- In a bowl, combine sliced cherries, balsamic vinegar, brown sugar, lemon juice, and fresh cracked black pepper.
+In a bowl, combine sliced cherries, balsamic, brown sugar, lemon juice and fresh cracked black pepper.

-- Stir until brown sugar is dissolved and cherries all coated.
+Stir until brown sugar is dissolved and cherries are coated.

-- Slice the baguette into 1/2 inch thick
+Slice the baguette into 1/2 inch thick slices.

-Place in a 375 degree oven for around 5 minutes per side or until toasted.
+Place in a 375° oven for around 5 minutes per side or until toasted.